bleyerj/comet-fenicsx/_sources/tours/shells/linear_shell/linear_shell.md

 ### Function space choice and strain measures

-We now use the afore-mentioned `P2/CR`interpolation for the displacement $\bu$ and the rotation $\btheta$ variables using a mixed element.
+We now use the aforementioned `P2/CR` interpolation for the displacement $\bu$ and the rotation $\btheta$ variables using a mixed element.

 ```{code-cell} ipython3
 Ue = basix.ufl.element("P", domain.basix_cell(), 2, shape=(gdim,))  # displacement finite element